apple/foundationdb/design/recovery-internals.md

 The recovery process is like a state machine, changing from one state to the next state. `ClusterRecovery.actor` implements the cluster recovery.
 We will describe in the rest of this document what each phase does to drive the recovery to the next state.

 The system tracks the information of each recovery phase via trace events.
-The `ServerKnob::CLUSTER_RECOVERY_EVENT_NAME_PREFIX` determines the event name prefix.
+In past recovery state machine was driven by the `Master` process, hence, the events used `Master` as event prefix name (for instance: `MasterRecoveryState`).
+Given the recovery state machine is currently driven by CC, updating name to `ClusterRecoveryState` would have been more appropriate, however, it breaks existing tooling scripts.
+For now, `ServerKnob::CLUSTER_RECOVERY_EVENT_NAME_PREFIX` determines the event name prefix, default prefix value is `Master`.
 Recovery tracks the information of each recovery phase in `<Prefix>RecoveryState` trace event.
 By checking the message, we can find which phase the recovery is stuck at.
 The status used in the `<Prefix>RecoveryState` trace event is defined as `RecoveryStatus` structure in `RecoveryState.h`.
 The status, instead of the name of the 9 phases, is typically used in diagnosing production issues.

 ## Phase 1: READING_CSTATE